simonegli8/myrtille/DOCUMENTATION.md

 Special thanks to Catalin Trifanescu for its support.

 ## Installation
-Starting from version 2.8.0, the Myrtille requirements change: Windows 8.1 or Windows Server 2012 R2 or greater.
-This is partly because of the automated installation of the roles and features required by myrtille (which requires a modern powershell) and partly to deliver the best user experience possible (fast display and audio support), as HTML5 websockets (supported by all browsers nowadays) are only available in IIS 8.0+ (Windows 8.1 or Windows Server 2012 R2 or greater).

-That said, Myrtille will continue to fallback to HTML4 (xhr and long-polling) if websockets are not enabled into IIS (it's optional) or if the websocket traffic is blocked by any network equipment.
+Windows Server OS (2012 R2 or greater, with IIS 8.0+, .NET 4.5+ and WCF/HTTP activation enabled).
+CAUTION!
+IIS on Windows client OSes (7, 8, 10 - all versions) is limited to 10 simultaneous connections only - across all http sessions - and will hang after that!

 The .NET 4.5+ framework can be installed automatically by the myrtille installer, enabled as a feature of IIS (Web Server role > Applications Development > ASP.NET 4.5 on Windows Server 2012) or installed separately (https://www.microsoft.com/en-us/download/details.aspx?id=30653).

 Into the roles and features management, ensure you have enabled **HTTP Activation** under ".NET Framework 4.5+ Features" > "WCF Services" (required by the Myrtille services and REST API).

 The installer does install myrtille under the IIS default website and creates a custom application pool ("MyrtilleAppPool").
 If you want to use another website or application pool, you can change it manually afterward (with the IIS manager).

-CAUTION!
-IIS on Windows client OSes (7, 8, 10) is limited to 10 simultaneous connections only - across all http sessions - and will hang after that! (https://forums.asp.net/t/2062118.aspx?+limit+of+10+simultaneous+connections+imposed+).
-Use Windows Server editions for production environments.

 All releases here: https://github.com/cedrozor/myrtille/releases